instana/client-python/docs/ApplicationAnalyzeApi.md

 Resolve Trace IDs from Monitoring Beacons.

 Resolves backend trace IDs using correlation IDs from website and mobile app monitoring beacons.
+For more information on Application Analyze please access the https://developer.ibm.com/apis/catalog/instana--instana-rest-api/Applications#application-analyze.

 ### Example